THUG Pro

 THUG Pro (Tony Hawk's Underground: Pro) is a total conversion mod of the 2004 video game Tony Hawk's Underground 2.
 It uses its gameplay as the basis for an all-encompassing collection of levels from every original Neversoft game in the series, for use in single-player and online multiplayer gameplay.

-The mod has been continuously updated since its initial beta release in 2013.
+The mod has been continuously updated since its initial beta release in 2013 with the most recent update being released in October 2023.
 The mod is free to download, but Underground 2 must be installed.

 Background and development

 According to developer Morten Larson in a 2018 interview with Vice, the idea for a mod such as THUG Pro had existed for a long time, but by 2012, felt it had become necessary; the community was struggling and fractured by that point, with the majority of the game's online servers having since been shut down, and those still playing on unofficial servers were spread across different platforms.

 The mod's first official beta release was on August 10, 2013.
 In its initial release, the mod featured all levels from Tony Hawk's Underground and its sequel Underground 2, as well as custom park themes from Pro Skater 4 and American Wasteland.
-Over the time, more levels from the games were added; for instance, on December 13, 2015, the rest of the Pro Skater 3 levels were added.
+Over the time, more levels from the games were added; for instance, in December 2015, the rest of the Pro Skater 3 levels were added.

 In the same interview with Vice, Larson detailed long-term plans for the future of THUG Pro, including mod support, new levels, a "Create-A-Theme" mode, custom soundtracks, and a higher resolution visual overhaul.
 These features appeared in update 0.6.0.0, released in late June 2018.